Bingmang/Bingmang/README.md

 ## 🔧 Worked at ...

 - Software Engineer at Xiaomi.com (ETL, Spark, Scala, ELK)
-- Software Engineer at JD.com (Node, Devops)
+- Software Engineer at JD.com (Node, Back-end, Devops)

 ## 📫 How to reach me